SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/localize-web-parts.md

 Web parts used on multilingual sites should automatically detect the currently used language and display their contents in that language.
 The SharePoint Framework simplifies this process by automatically loading the resource file corresponding to the currently used language.
 Additionally, when testing SharePoint Framework web parts using the hosted version of the SharePoint Workbench, the Workbench also automatically uses the language preferred by the user.

-Values configured through web part properties are not stored in resource files.
+Values configured through web part properties aren't stored in resource files.
 By default, the configured value is used as-is, which might lead to inconsistencies, such as greeting the user in English when the user's preferred language is Dutch.

 ![Greeting message displayed in US English despite the Workbench being set to use Dutch (Netherlands)](../../../images/localization-english-greeting-dutch-workbench.png)